IceSalesman/IceSalesman/README.md

-Hey, im Davis, a first course student at Riga Technical University studying IT.
+Hey, im Davis, a first course student at The University of Latvia studying computer science.
--  How to reach me: Either at davis.karpovskis19@gmail.com or davis.karpovskis@edu.rtu.lv
+-  How to reach me: Either at davis.karpovskis19@gmail.com